vipul2802/o365hq.com/content/blog/How to Get a Free Microsoft 365 for Your Nonprofit Org. Step by Step Guide.md

 ### Step 4

-Yes, these licenses are free, but we must have information about your organization to place the order with Microsoft.
+Even if your chosen licenses are free, we must have information about your organization to place the order with Microsoft.
 So, please complete this [New Customer Application](https://forms.office.com/Pages/ResponsePage.aspx?id=jerWToZvHUG34DdAG9ubaGbNn0XlEsdGmwZuhYBTb1tUQkMwMzdVSDdZOUgzQUgzWTVPQUVMMzFZNi4u)
 form: